 The condensed consolidated balance sheet as of September 30, 2022, the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2022 and 2021, the condensed consolidated statements of stockholders' equity for the three and nine months ended September 30, 2022 and 2021, and the condensed consolidated statements of cash flows for the nine months ended September 30, 2022 and 2021 are unaudited.
-The unaudited condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal, recurring adjustments that are necessary to present fairly our consolidated financial position as of September 30, 2022, our results of operations for the three and nine months ended September 30, 2022 and 2021.
-The financial data and the other financial information contained in these notes to the condensed consolidated financial statements.
+The unaudited condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal, recurring adjustments that are necessary to present fairly our consolidated financial position as of September 30, 2022, our results of operations for the three and nine months ended September 30, 2022 and 2021 and our cash flows for the nine months ended September 30, 2022 and 2021.
+The financial data and the other financial information contained in these notes to the condensed consolidated financial statements related to the three- and nine- month periods are also unaudited.
+The condensed balance sheet as of December 31, 2021, is derived from our audited consolidated financial statements.
 The results of operations for the three and nine months ended September 30, 2022, are not necessarily indicative of the results to be expected for the year ending December 31, 2022, or for any other future annual or interim period.
-These condensed consolidated financial statements are not complete and are to be read in conjunction with our audited financial statements and the related notes for the year ended December 31, 2021.
-The audited financial statements and related notes for the year ended December 31, 2021 was filed in the Form S-1 and Form S-1/A on August 12, 2022 and September 1, 2022, respectively, with the U.S. Securities and Exchange Commission.
+These condensed consolidated financial statements are not complete and are to be read in conjunction with our audited financial statements and the related notes for the year ended December 31, 2021 was filed in the Form S-1 and Form S-1/A on August 12, 2022 and September 1, 2022, respectively, with the U.S. Securities and Exchange Commission.